JPuenteDuarte/superinvestors-database/README.md

 ## Selected funds, quarterly trading activity

-This chart illustrates the trading activity for the selected funds, it can be used to analyze which funds have higher activity
+This chart illustrates the trading activity for the selected funds, showing which funds are more active in buying and selling securities each quarter.
+It can be used to analyze which funds have higher activity, helping to identify the most dynamic and responsive funds in the market.
+Additionally, it provides insights into how different funds adjust their portfolios in response to market conditions, allowing for a deeper understanding of their investment strategies and timing.

 ![Quarterly trading activity](Trading_activity_by_fund.jpg)

 ## Activity by Industry

-This chart illustrates the sub-industry activity by industry, it can be used to analyze the industry a fund is more specialized on
+This chart illustrates the sub-industry activity within each industry, highlighting where funds are concentrating their investments.
+It can be used to analyze which industries a fund is more specialized in, offering a view into the sectors that a particular fund is betting on for growth.

 ![Activity by Industry](Sub-industries_by_industry.jpg)